apesoda/vimrc/README.md

-# .vimrc
+# My configs
-My .vimrc because having different settings across machines is getting a little old
+My .vimrc, and other goodies, because having different settings across machines is getting a little old